OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Wifi-Range-Extender.md

 | Tutorial Difficulty | **Beginner** |
 | Time Required | **5 min** |
 | Required Materials: | <ul><li>Omega2 or Omega2+</li><li>Expansion Dock, Mini Dock, or Power Dock</li></ul> |

+// add a few sentences describing at a high level what the steps will accomplish

 ## 1. Connect the Omega to the router